Submissions

 General

-All submissions must be in English or Spanish (submissions in Spanish should be accompanied by a version of the manuscript in English before publication).
+All submissions must be in English, Portuguese or Spanish (submissions in Spanish should be accompanied by a version of the manuscript in English before publication).
 The page layout should have a top margin of 3 cm and 2.5 cm for bottom, left and right margins.
 All text should be in black but images in colour will be accepted.
 Please use Times New Roman font and line spacing of 1.5.

 Title, sub-title and authors should all be left-aligned.
 Title (and sub-title) should be font size 18, bold and in Title Case, i.e. the first letter of every word should be uppercase.
 Authors should be font size 12, regular and in UPPER CASE.
 Author affiliation should be below the author, font size 12, regular and in Title Case.